2012 Little League World Series qualification: Midwest

 The tournament took place in Indianapolis on August 4–11.

 Note: The Dakotas are organized into a single Little League district.

 New England

 The tournament took place in Bristol, Connecticut on August 3–11.

 Northwest

 The tournament took place in San Bernardino, California on August 3–11.

 Southeast

 The tournament took place in Warner Robins, Georgia on August 3–10.

 Southwest

 The tournament took place in Waco, Texas on August 3–9.

 West

 The tournament took place in San Bernardino, California on August 3–11.

 International

 Asia-Pacific

 The tournament took place in Taichung, Taiwan from July 2–8.

 1 Republic of China, commonly known as Taiwan, due to complicated relations with People's Republic of China, is recognized by the name Chinese Taipei by majority of international organizations including Little League Baseball(LLB).
 For more information, please see Cross-Strait relations.

 Canada

 The tournament took place in Edmonton, Alberta on August 4–11.

-(*): host league

 Caribbean

 The tournament took place in Guayama, Puerto Rico on July 7–14.